 A podcast of the event is available here.

-Opened in 1950 as the Flamingo Hotel, it’s now housing for Temple University students.
-Back in the day, it was one of the few large apartment complexes where African Americans could live.
+Opened in 1950 as the Flamingo Hotel, it was one of the few large apartment complexes where African Americans could live.
+The hotel was one block from the Blue Horizon/Mercantile Hall which played host to jazz legends, including Cliff Brown and Fats Navarro.
+The hotel is now housing for Temple University students.

 In an interview with All About Jazz, WRTI Jazz Host Bob Perkins recalled: